Intro to Assisted Living in Sacramento

 Making Care Affordable

 California’s Medicaid program helps pay for Assisted Living Facilities in Sacramento through the Assisted Living Waiver.
 In order for seniors in Sacramento to be eligible for this program, the elderly has to be a Medi-Cal beneficiary.
-To learn more about the Assisted Living Waiver Program, contact County of Orange Social Services Agency at (800) 281-9799 or visit ssa.ocgov.com.
+To learn more about the Waiver Program, contact California Department of Home Care Services (DHCS) at (1700) 281-9799 or visit DHCS.

 If the costs of Assisted Living in Sacramento still seems a little out of reach for you and your loved one, you can also search for facilities in nearby cities.
 Sometimes residential care homes or large communities in Fair Oaks or Citrus Heights, for example, may cost less in rent or care per month.
 If you need help finding these facilities, our care advisors can help at no charge.
 Just call them at 877.523.6523 or click here and they will get back to you as soon as possible.